Legal history of wills: France (as of 1911)

-Germany (as of 1911)
+Germany (in 1911)

 Most of the law will be found in the German Civil Code, ss.
 2064–2273.
 A holograph will, either single or joint, is allowed.
 Other wills must be notarially executed, declared before a judge, or (if outside Germany) a consul.
 Two witnesses are required, unless the witness is a notary or a clerk of court (court registrar), any of whom will suffice.
 The formalities may be relaxed in certain cases, such as imminent death, a state of siege, a prevailing epidemic, etc. Freedom of testation is constrained by the rules of forced heirship: descendants, ascendants, and the spouse are all entitled to forced shares (aka legal right shares).
 Forced heirs may only be disinherited for certain specified kinds of misconduct.
 Will contracts are invalid; however, a pactum successorium (aka contract concerning succession) made inter vivos is valid in certain cases and will operate on the death of the deceased.
 The two main types of pacta successoria are the contractual disclaimer of interest (Erbverzichtvertrag) and deed of variation (Erbauskaufvertrag).
 Revoking a will works much the same as in England, except with respect to marriage.
 One particular form of revocation in Germany occurs when a will is found to be inconsistent with a pactum successorium; in such an event the will is wholly or pro tanto revoked.